weaveworks/weave/site/faq/faq.md

 All virtualization techniques have some overhead, and unless your system is completely bottlenecked on the network you won't notice this during normal operation.

 Weave Net also automatically uses the fastest data path between two hosts.
 When Weave Net can't use the fast data path between two hosts, it falls back to the slower packet forwarding approach.
 Selecting the fastest forwarding approach is automatic, and is determined on a connection-by-connection basis.
-For example, a Weave network spanning two data centers might use fast data path within the data centers, but not for the more constrained network link between them.
+For example, a Weave network spanning two data centers might use fast datapath within the data centers, but not for the more constrained network link between them.

-For more information about fast datapath see [How Fast Data Path Works](/site/fastdp-how-it-works.md)
+For more information about fast datapath see [How Fast Data Path Works](/site/fastdp/fastdp-how-it-works.md)

 ##Q:How can I tell if Weave is using fastdp or not?